sensu-plugins/sensu-plugins-process-checks/README.md

 ## Usage

-Check if an arbitrary process seems to be running (including more than one instance or not) or not running.
+Check if an arbitrary process seems to be running or not.
 Our arbitrary process in this example is called `rotgut`.
 Usage of `check-process.rb` would look something similar to the following:

     $ /opt/sensu/embedded/bin/ruby /opt/sensu/embedded/bin/check-process.rb -p gutrot
     CheckProcess OK: Found 3 matching processes; cmd /gutrot/

-The `-p` argument is for a patter to match against the list of running processes reported by `ps`.
+The `-p` argument is for a pattern to match against the list of running processes reported by `ps`.

 Example configuration at `/etc/sensu/conf.d/check_gutrot_running.sh`:

     {
       "checks": {
         "check_gutrot_running": {
-          "type": "metric",
-          "command": "/opt/sensu/embedded/bin/ruby /opt/sensu/embedded/bin/check-process.rb -p gutrot",
+          "command": "check-process.rb -p gutrot",
-          "subscribers": [
-            "production"
-          ],
           "standalone": true,
           "interval": 60,
           "handlers": ["default"]
         }
       }
     }

+The check is named `check_gutrot_running` and it runs `check-process.rb -p gutrot` on Sensu clients with the `production` subscription, every `60` seconds (interval) then lets the `default` handler handle the result.

 ## Installation